-Children’s Healthcare of Atlanta offers you the chance to build a stellar academic career with unmatched opportunities for collaboration among some of the best research and academic centers in the nation.
+Our trainees are an integral part of our healthcare system, bringing a wealth of knowledge and clinical experience across accredited (ACGME, CODA, POSNA) and post-accreditation training programs.
+Children’s offers you the chance to build a stellar academic career through our partnerships with some of the best research and academic centers in the nation.
 We work with the following neighboring institutions to develop cutting-edge treatments and technologies to answer the most perplexing childhood medical questions:

 - Emory University School of Medicine